zhaofeng-shu33/research_info_related_notes/review.md

 Problems: the transformation is deterministic and the expanded graph does not satisfy the condition any more.

-We take an approach to insert additional observations into the proof of Thoerem 1 in the original paper of Chen, Yu Xin.
+We take an approach to insert additional observations into the proof of Theorem 1 in the original paper of Chen, Yu Xin.

 $N_w = T n_0 + \frac{1}{2}(n^2 - \sum_{i=0}^{M-1} n_i^2 )$

-Confusing Part: Assumption of $n_0 \geq n_i$ for $i=1, \dots, M-1$.
-(Equation 91)
+In Chen's original paper,  there is an assumption of $n_0 \geq n_i$ for $i=1, \dots, M-1$.
+(Equation 91).

+This assumption is possible due to the property of translational invariant.
+We can consider only

+proposals with $n_0 \geq n_i$ and multiply the error probability by $M$.

 ### New model based on SIBM